pefaro/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 -   Specifying **MAXTRANSFERSIZE** is not supported page blobs.

 -   Specifying backupset options - **RETAINDAYS** and **EXPIREDATE** are not supported.

+-   Restore from secondary region is not supported.

 -   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has a maximum limit of 259 characters for a backup device name.
 The BACKUP TO URL consumes 36 characters for the required elements used to specify the URL - 'https://.blob.core.windows.net//.bak', leaving 223 characters for account, container, and blob names put together.